Plasma Krystall-4 (PK-4) - 01.14.15

 European Space Agency (ESA)

 September 2014 - Ongoing

 Previous ISS Missions

-PK-4 will enable fundamental investigations of flows and related instabilities by mimicking molecular mechanisms at a scale which will allow for real time in-situ optical observations.
-This needs on-orbit experiments to be undertaken in order to observe the processes at work which are obviously disturbed by the influence of gravity on Earth.
-Even though PK-4 is principally a fundamental experiment, understanding the processes at work and understanding how complex plasmas can be influenced by varying research parameters will give us a better understanding of how we could make improvements in areas and industries where plasmas are used.
+PK-4 enables fundamental investigation of flows and related instabilities, by mimicking molecular mechanisms at a scale which allows for real time in-situ optical observations.
+This requires on-orbit experiments to be undertaken in order to observe the processes at work, which are obviously disturbed by the influence of gravity on Earth.
+Even though PK-4 is principally a fundamental experiment, understanding the processes at work and understanding how complex plasmas can be influenced by varying research parameters gives a better understanding of how improvements can be made in areas and industries where plasmas are used.